- Subtopic

 As a recipient of external funding, Duke is expected to assign sponsored effort and associated salary and fringe benefit costs to projects in a fair, consistent, accurate, and timely manner.

-Effort of faculty and research staff must be charged to sponsored projects commensurate with the committed effort expended.
-Short term (one or two months) fluctuation between activities and projects is appropriate as long as the allocation of effort is:
+Effort of faculty and research personnel must be charged to sponsored projects commensurate with the committed effort expended.
+Short term (one or two month) fluctuations between activities and projects is appropriate as long as the allocation of effort is:

 - A reasonable approximation of the activity actually performed; and